 When we say it uses a lot of tie length, we're probably understating things.
 This knot is for extra-long ties if you're a standard height.
 If you're over 6'5", you'll probably never be able to pull off a Balthus.

 Now we're getting into the thick of it.
 Pretty much from here on, these are knots that separate the men from the boys.
 The Eldredge makes a medium-sized, even knot.
 It completely ditches the traditional triangle design.
 Instead, the Eldredge links multiple loops to create a patterned knot.
 It's a little more stylish than most, so it's not a good idea unless you're in something that was tailored.
 It's also much easier to use with thinner ties.

 The Trinity Knot uses three loops to create a unique shape and pattern.
-If you’re familiar with the Trinity symbol (in the front pages of many Bibles and on lots of church signs), the knot is designed to look exactly like it.
-Despite the intricacy, the Trinity is medium in size, even in symmetry and high in fashion.
-This is not a knot for when you slap a blazer over jeans to meet minimum dress requirements.
-This is a knot that you use to show off your sense of style (unless of course, you’re the CEO, then you might get to do what you want).
+If you're familiar with the Trinity symbol (in the front pages of many Bibles and on lots of church signs), the knot is designed to look exactly like it.
+Despite the intricacy, the Trinity is medium in size, even in symmetry, and high in fashion.
+The Trinity is not a knot for when you slap a blazer over jeans to meet minimum dress requirements.
+The Trinity is a knot that you use to show off your sense of style (unless, of course, you're the CEO, then you might get to do what you want).